It’s no secret that crowds flock to Madrid in the warmer weather but what about visiting Madrid in winter?

 What is the weather like in Madrid in Winter?
 Do we need our thermals?!

 As mentioned above, the winter in Madrid is pretty mild.
-However, you’ll still need some layers and common winter items like a hat, scarf, and gloves.
+However, if you are visiting Spain in the winter months you’ll still need some layers and common winter items like a hat, scarf, and gloves.
 It does get cold, especially once the sun goes down.

 During the day, if you want to still sit out on a terrace, you’ll want to layer up.
 Spaniards eat outside throughout the year and you won’t want to miss out on this tradition.
 Finally, while it likely won’t rain every day, be prepared for rain as well with an umbrella and waterproof boots.